lonestone/redux-zap/packages/redux-zap/README.md

 Don't worry, Redux Zap is composable with classic actions, reducers and middlewares (thunk, saga, etc).
 Integration into existing architecture should be a breeze.

 ⭐ Fully typed
 🦋 Ultra lightweight
-📌 Hooks and types provided for use with react-redux
 👌 No refactoring is needed for existing redux actions and reducers

 _All examples here are in TypeScript, but you can use Javascript by removing types._